 The fit is comfortable to allow layering up while not being restrictive, and the arms have an articulated cut for good freedom of movement.
 It’s a great jacket and it looks good, but what a hefty price tag.

-In a line: A great all-round jacket but what a price tag
+The Helly Hansen Thrym Jacket is a great all-round jacket, but what a price tag.